 So unless you photograph flat surfaces for a living or are obsessed with photographing brick walls you have nothing to worry about.

-The aesthetics of the out of focus areas within the frame (Bokeh) are smooth and silky.
+The aesthetics of the out of focus areas within the frame (Bokeh) are smooth and silky, especially when compared to the Fuji 23mm f/2.
 I confidently shoot at f/1.4 knowing I will get tack sharp images with minimal depth of field creating a lovely fall of in focus that draws the viewer’s eye to my subject.
 Isn’t that what it’s all about?
 Directing your viewer’s gaze to what you want them to look at.

 I’m being picky here but there is the slightest amount of vignetting at the frames corners wide open, although you have to search for it, and again, in real world shooting you would rarely see it.

 With a large 63mm diameter front element any flare is kept to a minimum by the 23mm’s petal shaped lens hood which extends 55mm from the front element top and bottom and 33mm at the sides.